gadgeteer-james/multicooker-recipes/Boiled-Pork.md

 Place bay leaves, rosemary, and sage in the bottom of the Chefe.
 Add the pork.

+Attach the steam bar to the lid, and secure the lid in place.
+Place the pot on the Chefe.

-Close the lid.
-Fill the water to max.
+Fill the water tank to max.
 Press the slow cook button (60 minutes).

+When finished, cut and serve.